Frequently Asked Questions

 - Not entitled to a 50% reduction (as defined below)

-A 10% discount will be granted on properties which are second homes.
+No discount or levy will be granted/applied on properties which are second homes.
 These are defined as:

 - No one’s sole or main residence

 - Occupied other than a sole or main residence for a minimum of 25 days in any twelve month period (Evidence will be required)

 A 50% discount may be claimed in some circumstances.
 These are:

 - purpose built holiday homes not allowed or unfit to be used for human habitation throughout the whole year

 - a dwelling owned or tenanted by a person required to live elsewhere to meet the requirements of their own, or their spouse’s employment and who is not a director of the company providing the dwelling

 - a job related dwelling occupied by a person who is the owner or a tenant of a dwelling elsewhere which is their sole or main residence

 - a dwelling undergoing major repairs or reconstruction for the six month period from the date of purchase by the liable person (This can be extended up to two years in some cases)